Skip to content

 • switch off all your gas appliances

-• open all doors and windows to ventilate the property
+• open all windows and doors to ventilate your home

 • turn off the gas supply at the mains (there’s usually a large lever next to the gas meter)